Giovanni Corso

-Giovanni Corso is an Italian academic and surgeon.
-He is a tenure-track researcher at University of Milan and breast cancer surgeon at the European Institute of Oncology in Milan.
+Giovanni Corso (born June 15, 1977) is an Italian academic and surgeon.
+He is associate professor at University of Milan and breast cancer surgeon at the European Institute of Oncology in Milan.
 Corso is the current president of the European Cancer Prevention Organization and the editor-in-chief of the European Journal of Cancer Prevention.
 His main research activities are on hereditary diffuse gastric cancer and hereditary lobular breast cancer associated with Cadherins disfunction.

 Biography

 Corso graduated MD cum laude at the University of Siena Italy in 2002.
 He specialized in general surgery in 2009, and received PhD in Medicine and Molecular Oncology at the University of Porto Portugal.